ThreadsHQ/api-documentation/README.md

 You can post a thread to a channel.
 First, make sure you add your Bot user to the channel as a Contributor.

 Then, you can make POST requests to `https://trythreads.com/api/public/postThread`.
-You'll need to include the following in the body (as JSON.
-Make sure `Content-Type: application/json` is included in your request)
+You'll need to include the following in the body as JSON.
+Make sure `Content-Type: application/json` is included in your request.

 - `forumID (string)`.
 This is ID of the channel you want to post to.
-The API uses the word `forum` in place of `channel`.
+(The API uses the word `forum` in place of `channel`.)
 An easy way to find a `forumID` for a channel is to navigate to that channel on the Threads website.
 The URL will be `trythreads.com/<your_forum_id>`
-- `body (Array<string>)`.
+- `blocks (Array<string>)`.
 These are the blocks of the thread body.
 To format a block, you can send markdown.

 As an example, curl: